Bugnon/minecraft/LEGO_bricks/README.md

 ## Tutorial

 To use the programm, there's some steps to follow :
-1) The structure in LEGo must be built layer by layer.
+1) The structure in LEGO must be built layer by layer.
 Starting from bottom to top.
 2) After a layer is done, the user must press the button to inform the programm it's done.
-3)
+3) Bricks with the same color shouldt be place ond on top of the other.

+This is a project we´re making for highschool as students.